Frequently Asked Questions

 How does the Madison Water Utility set its rates?

-Is my tap water safe to drink?
+How do you make sure my water safe to drink?

 What is Madison's “water hardness” and how does it affect me?